zelanko/sql-docs.es-es/docs/t-sql/language-elements/like-transact-sql.md

  ```

 ## Pattern Matching by Using LIKE
  LIKE supports ASCII pattern matching and Unicode pattern matching.
 When all arguments (*match_expression*, *pattern*, and *escape_character*, if present) are ASCII character data types, ASCII pattern matching is performed.
 If any one of the arguments are of Unicode data type, all arguments are converted to Unicode and Unicode pattern matching is performed.
-When you use Unicode data (**nchar** or **nvarchar** data types) with LIKE, trailing blanks are significant; however, for non-Unicode data, trailing blanks are not significant.
+When you use Unicode data (**nchar** or **nvarchar** data types) with LIKE, trailing blanks are significant; however, for non-Unicode data, trailing blanks aren't significant.
 Unicode LIKE is compatible with the ISO standard.
 ASCII LIKE is compatible with earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].

  The following is a series of examples that show the differences in rows returned between ASCII and Unicode LIKE pattern matching.